 She believes that the essence of Ikebana is to reveal the inherent beauty in any and all materials with one’s passion, patience, observation, imagination and creativity.
 The challenge to transform ordinary, uninteresting materials into beautiful, inspiring, and engaging works of art is the core of Ikebana practice and a source of joy for the Ikebana artist.

 Shirley is a member of the Sogetsu Teachers’ Association in Tokyo and is the Sogetsu Mercer Island Branch Deputy Director.
 She is an active member of Ikebana International Seattle Chapter 19.
 She served as the Chapter President from 2007-2009 and continues to serve on the Chapter board.
+She was elected again as the present president for the 2019 - 2021 term.

 She has been an active Ikebana teacher since 2003.
 She teaches her students to create arrangements with natural plant materials and the expression of “Balance, Color, Depth, Form, Line, Movement and Space” for their arrangements.